Official government website of the Government of the Kingdom of Saudi Arabia How to verify

 Caffeine and Pregnancy

-• It’s a diuretic.
-Increases blood pressure and heart rate, and is not recommended during pregnancy.
+• Caffeine is a stimulant and diuretic.
+It also increases blood pressure and heart rate.
+It is not recommended during pregnancy.

-• Increases frequency of urination, leading to low levels of fluid in the body, and can lead to dehydration.
+• Caffeine increases the frequency of urination, which leads to a decrease in fluid levels in the body and can lead to dehydration.

-• It reaches the fetus through the placenta.
-A fetus cannot deal with large amounts of caffeine, unlike the mother.
+• Caffeine crosses the placenta to the baby, as the fetus cannot handle the amounts of caffeine, unlike the mother.

-• Any amount of caffeine can alter the fetus's sleep pattern or normal movement in later stages of pregnancy.
+• Any amount of caffeine can alter the fetus' sleep pattern or normal movement in the later stages of pregnancy.

-• Caffeine is a stimulant that keeps the mother and fetus awake.
+• Caffeine is a stimulant, which can keep both mother and fetus awake.

 • Caffeine causes birth defects in humans.